Wills, Probate and Trusts

 - Nationwide Coverage – Throughout England and Wales

-BBH Legal Service are not on comparison websites so to get a personal quote for your circumstances please get in touch via phone or email and we provide this to you with a full breakdown of our fees and disbursements.
+BBH Legal Services Limited are not on comparison websites so to get a personal quote for your circumstances please get in touch via phone or email and we provide this to you with a full breakdown of our fees and disbursements.
+If you are a member of a Trade Union or have been referred from a broker you may be entitled to preferential rates – please contact us for further details if required.
+Alternatively click here to view our fees.

 LASTING POWER OF ATTORNEY